Changes to BC employers' right to request doctors’ notes

 One of the best things employers can do when it comes to managing illness is to notice when people are off and check in with employees.
 Employees need to know that they are needed at work and that their leader cares.

-We also recommend reviewing your sick leave procedures and policies - especially around obtaining proof of illness from employees for short-term absences - so you are ready for the new regulations when they come into force.
+We also recommend reviewing your sick leave procedures and policies - especially around obtaining proof of illness from employees for short-term absences - so you comply with the new regulations.

 If you need any assistance understanding Bill 11 and what it means for your business, get in touch with the experts at MyHR.
 Our powerful HR platform takes the headache out of managing sick leave, with employee self-service and easy tracking and approval tools.